All Episodes

 You look like a model in one of those like fashion shows or something.

-Actually, it's my friend Scott that owns signature transportation.
+They sent me my actually, it's my friend Scott that owns signature transportation.

-He's like my boss friend, big brother.
+He's like my boss, friend, big brother.

-Um Scott told me to go to the emergency room.
+Scott told me to go to the emergency room.

 So I went to the emergency room.